thesadru/disnake/docs/ext/commands/commands.rst

 typing.Optional
 ^^^^^^^^^^^^^^^^^

-A :data:`typing.Optional` is a special type hint that allows for "back-referencing" behaviour.
+A :data:`typing.Optional` is a special type hint that allows for "back-referencing" behavior.
 If the converter fails to parse into the specified type, the parser will skip the parameter and then either ``None`` or the specified default will be passed into the parameter instead.
 The parser will then continue on to the next parameters and converters, if any.